 - Judge you by your name

 It is not superficial.
 You can gauge a lot from a name.
 So make yours a rocking one.
 It must reflect you and your style – chic, elegant, understated, serious, funky, frivolous, fun… It also has to be memorable, fresh, and not too difficult to pronounce!
 It should ring with positive vibrations, not seem suspiciously seedy.
 E.g. for a bakery, isn’t Oven Stories much nicer than Cake Stop?
 The former is warm, cosy and full of promise, while the latter sounds like a milestone.

 - Build it up one brick at a time

 Create a website that’s functional, user, friendly, offers a good UX, and is inexpensive.
 It isn’t necessary to be flashy at this point.
 This is just a space where people can check you out, connect with you, and find out a little more about who you are and what you do.
 A simple, precise website with smart minimalistic design and that aims to orient customers, works marvellously, and saves you the effort and money for a jazzy one that does the same.

 - Keep Church and State separate

-Keeping your personal accounts – e-mail id, contacts, bank accounts – is textbook knowledge but still one of the most common mistakes made.
+Keeping your personal accounts (e-mail id, contacts, bank accounts) separate from business accounts is textbook knowledge but still one of the most common mistakes made.
 You think you are going to separate the two later but it never happens until one day you are staring at a mountain.
 Have a separate e-mail id for you and your company staff – [email protected].
 Save business contacts separately and maintain communications through this business id.